lagunacomputer/homebridge-MotionSensor/README.md

 Once this is complete, basically all sorts of input sensors become available to us ....
 The list of possible sensor types are here: https://github.com/KhaosT/HAP-NodeJS/blob/master/lib/gen/HomeKitTypes.js I imagine that soon HomeKit will include all kinds of options for automation based on input sensors. ie: "If there is Motion Detected in the Garage, turn on the Living Room Lamp" etc...

-*update 11/1/2016 i should be able to convert the CurrentAmbientLightLevel code into Motion Sensor, stay tuned *update 11/1/2016 ok i got it working!
+*update 11/1/2016 i should be able to convert the CurrentAmbientLightLevel code into Motion Sensor, stay tuned

+*update 11/1/2016 ok i got it working!
 We now have Motion Sensors in HomeKit!
+Use an AppleTV4 or the EVE iOS app to create Automation Rules and Triggers!
+See http://www.instructables.com/id/HomeKit-HomeBridge-Siri-Enabled-Arduino-ESP8266-No-1/

 {